The Impact of Large Language Models (LLMs) on Code Review Process: Results

 \header{Motivation:} Our prior analysis revealed that the use of GPT was associated with notable variations in the duration of individual PR phases, suggesting that its influence extends beyond the overall resolution time to phase-specific developer activities.
 While earlier studies have examined how developers use GPT for specific code review tasks \cite{tufano2024unveiling, chouchen2024so}, recent work has raised concerns about its influence on review discussions and developer responses \cite{hao2024empirical, watanabe2024use}.
 Although GPT tools show promise across various software engineering activities, little is known about their role across different phases of the PR workflow.
 This suggests an underexplored but potentially broad impact of GPT-based tools on the code review process.
 To fill the gap, we analyze the purposes for which developers use GPT within GitHub PR phases.

-\header{Approach:} To explore the purposes for which developers use GPT as assistance, we performed a detailed analysis of a statistical sample of 310 randomly selected GPT-assisted PRs drawn from the dataset described in Section~\textit{\ref{sec:setup-C}}.
-Initially, two authors independently examined and assigned labels to each instance (e.g., enhancement, documentation, fixing bugs).
-The labeling process was conducted in two rounds, each covering about 155 GPT-assisted PRs.
-After each round, the authors met to refine the labels, and the final classification was based on the taxonomy proposed by~\citet{tufano2024unveiling}.
-The analysis specifically targeted events in which developers explicitly recorded their prompts to GPT and the corresponding suggestions generated by the model.
+\header{Approach:} To examine the purposes for which developers use GPT as assistance, we analyzed a statistical sample of 310 randomly selected PRs with a confidence level of 95\% and a margin error of 5\%, drawn from the dataset of 1,600 GPT-assisted PRs as described in Section~\textit{\ref{sec:setup-B-Combining_Heuristics}}.
+The labeling followed the taxonomy proposed by~\citet{tufano2024unveiling} and was conducted in two rounds of 155 PRs each.
+Two authors independently assigned labels (\textit{enhancement, implementation, bug fix, testing, documentation, other}) to the instances, then met after each round to refine definitions.
+The authors resolved any discrepancies or disagreements in the labeling through discussion and consensus, rather than the formal calculation of inter-rater reliability metrics This approach allowed the authors to assign labels consistently and accurately even in nuanced cases.
+The annotators agreed that in some cases, multiple labels should be applied to one task, even if it is considered "atomic".
+The analysis specifically targeted events in which developers explicitly recorded their requests to GPT and the corresponding suggestions generated by the model.
 This classification enabled a structured understanding of the functional contexts in which GPT-assisted PRs are integrated into the PR workflow.

 \header{Findings:} Table \ref{tab:RQ3-tasks} presents the most common tasks for which developers seek the assistance of GPT during each phase of the PR process, along with details on their frequency and significance, highlighting its focused role in supporting diverse development tasks.
 In the following, we provide a detailed description of these tasks and their distribution across the different PR phases, highlighting the overall use of GPT on the code review lifecycle.